Wadecx/TTVBots/README.md

-# BotChannelProxy
+# TTVBots

-**BotChannelProxy** is a program designed to bring bots to a specific channel by routing their connections through proxies.
+**TTVBots** is a program designed to bring bots to a specific channel by routing their connections through proxies.
 This helps to avoid detection and ensures that bot activity appears natural.

 ## 🚀 Features